-- Google Translator - Translate a foreign language web page or text into your language.
+- Google Translate - Translate a foreign language web page or text into your language.

 - Google Trends - List of the 100 most active search queries and comparison of what people are searching for on Google.

-- Google Video - Search for online videos hosted by Google as well as transcript text of videos and TV shows.
+- Google Video - Search for online videos hosted by Google, and transcript text of videos and TV shows.

 - Google Voice - Use Google search over the phone using your voice.